How to Live With No Bank Account

 Common Money Tasks Without a Bank Account

-Things are generally easier with a bank account.
-However, you might have your reasons for living life without a bank account.
-It might be a temporary thing (while you clear up identity theft issues or problems you’ve had with banks in the past), or you might have simply decided to just do without banks.
+Things are typically easier with a bank account.
+But you might have your reasons for living life without a bank account.
+It might be a temporary thing, while you clear up identity theft issues or problems you’ve had with banks in the past.
+Or you might have just decided to do without banks altogether.
 Either way, it’s essential to know how to function bank-free.

-You don’t need to use prepaid cards, but they are a shortcut (without all of the same problems you might have with banks).
+You don’t need to use prepaid cards, but they are a shortcut to banking (without all of the same problems that come with banks).

-Prepaid cards let you do a lot of the same things that you’d do with a checking account.
+Prepaid cards let you do many of the same things that you’d do with a checking account.
 However, you don’t need to open a fully functional bank account.
-Instead, you “load” funds onto your card, and spend the money that you’ve loaded.
-The differences between prepaid cards and bank accounts include:
+Instead, you “load” funds onto your card and spend the money that you loaded.
+Key differences between prepaid cards and bank accounts include:

-- You can’t spend more than you have or go into debt
+- You can’t spend more money than you have or go into debt.

-For buying things like food, gas, transportation, and entertainment, cash is still often an acceptable form of payment.
-The main drawback is that you need to carry cash on you, which can be a safety issue – plus if you lose it there’s no way to get it back.
+Until society goes cashless, cash is an option for day-to-day expenses.
+For things like food, gas, transportation, and entertainment, cash is often an acceptable form of payment.
+The main drawback is that you need to carry cash on you, which can be a safety issue.
+Plus, if you lose cash, there’s no way to get it back.

-There’s also the issue of getting cash in the first place: you can’t exactly go to an ATM if you don’t have a bank account (we’ll cover getting cash below).
+There’s also the issue of getting cash in the first place: You can’t withdraw funds from an ATM unless you have a bank account or loaded prepaid card.

-If you're going to use cash, you'll be fine in most places.
-But you might have a bit of trouble getting change (or with requests for exact change).
+Cash is fine in most places.
+But you might have trouble getting change (or with requests for exact change).
 To make things easier, try to get small bills, and buy passes (such as bus or subway passes) to reduce the amount of cash handling required—and the number of coins you end up with.

 Paying Bills Without a Bank Account

-Unfortunately, cash is often not accepted by billers.
-Utility companies (gas, water, and electric), phone companies, and insurers generally want payment by check – or an ACH transfer from your bank account.
-There are certainly some billers that allow you to come in-person and pay with cash – and that’s always an option – but it’s a bit of a burden to make the trip every month during business hours.
+Unfortunately, billers typically don’t accept cash.
+Utility companies (gas, water, and electric), phone companies, insurers, and subscription services usually want payment by check, a card, or an ACH transfer from your bank account.
+Some billers allow you to come in person and pay with cash, but it’s a burden to make the trip every month during business hours.

-If you’re planning to operate with cash only, ask your billers where you can pay in-person.
-Some offer local service centers, while others allow you to pay at supermarkets and convenience stores (using Western Union, for example).
-If you simply must mail in a payment, use a money order made payable to the biller instead of cash.
+If you’re planning to operate with cash only, ask your billers where you can pay in person.
+Some offer local service centers, while others allow you to pay at national supermarkets and convenience stores (using Western Union agents, for example).
+If you must mail in a payment, use a money order made payable to the biller instead of cash.

-When you get paid with a check, you’ve got limited options without a bank account.
-It’s typically best to deposit checks instead of cashing them – that way you’re not walking around with a large amount of money (which can tempt you to spend the funds).
+When you get paid with a check and you don't have a bank account, you’ve got limited.
+It’s typically best to deposit checks instead of cashing them.
+Depositing funds prevents you from walking around with a significant amount of money, which can get lost or tempt you to spend more than you should.

-However, you’ll occasionally want to cash a check.
+However, you may occasionally need to cash a check.

-With no bank account available, your best option might be to take the check to the check writer’s bank.
+With no bank account available, your best option for check cashing might be to take the check to the check writer’s bank.
 For example, if the check pays out of an account at Bank of America (see where to find this information), take it to a Bank of America branch to cash it.
-You might have to pay a fee if you’re not an accountholder, and the branch might refuse to cash the check.
+Just be aware that you might have to pay a fee if you’re not an accountholder, and the branch might refuse to cash the check.

 Retailers might also be willing to cash checks for you.
 For example, K-Mart cashes some checks for free, and mom-and-pop stores that you shop regularly might also do the same.
-You’ll need to sign the check over to the retailer to get cash.
+To use this method, you need to sign the check over to the retailer, which can be problematic.
 Check cashing stores (often in the same location as payday loan shops) might also be an option, but they’ll probably charge more.

-If you don’t need cash right away—or if you only need a small amount, a prepaid card once again can come in handy.
+If you don’t need cash right away—or if you only need a small amount—a prepaid card can come in handy.
 Most prepaid cards allow you to deposit checks to your account by snapping a photo with your mobile phone.
 Within a few days, you can withdraw those funds at an ATM.

 Storing (and Saving) Money

 One thing banks do well is hold money for you.
-Even if your bank burns down or gets destroyed by a natural disaster, your money is often insured by the FDIC.
-Again, it’s risky to walk around with large amounts of cash or keep all of your money in your home—it could get stolen or burn in a fire.
+Even if your bank burns down or gets destroyed by a natural disaster, your money should be insured by the FDIC.
+Credit unions have similar protection.
+It’s risky to walk around with large amounts of cash or keep all of your money in your home—it could get stolen or burn in a fire.
 If you’re going to live without banks or prepaid cards, get a fireproof safe and find a good place for installation.

-Prepaid cards allow you to safely store money that you’ve loaded in an “account” linked to your card.
-The account might or might not be FDIC insured, and you probably won’t earn interest on your savings, but it can’t “walk away by itself” or go up in smoke.
+Prepaid cards allow you to safely store money that you load in an account linked to your card.
+The account might or might not be FDIC-insured, and you might not earn interest on your savings, but the money can’t “walk away by itself” or go up in smoke.